richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 ##### Final Thought
 Classification by itself does not change data or enforce anything; it is simply metadata that can be used to:
-- **Recommend masking** for sensitive columns using Data Classification UI
+- **Recommend masking** for sensitive columns using Data Classification user interface
 - **Flag highranked columns for encryption** (Always Encrypted or columnlevel)
 - **Prioritize audit coverage** for labeled data using SQL Server Audit
 - Filter or postprocess audit logs to focus on classified columns